pbroadbery/aldor-idea-plugin/README.md

 Take code, build it, add to intellij as a plugin.

-Note that as of today, many features are broken/not implemented.

-It is expected that an aldor/fricas project consists of a checked out copy of the source repository.
-This is done so that the plugin can invoke make on various targets instead of having to put together command lines.

-# Plans
+# Current state

-Version one of this plugin will
+Version one of this plugin:

 - Have decent navigation between domains/categories
 - Work with most aldor and fricas source files
+- Show ++ style documentation for aldor and spad domains

+# Plans

 - Support on the fly compilation of aldor files
-- Show ++ style documentation for aldor and spad domains
+- Support editing files in clones of the fricas and aldor git repos
+- Improved hierarchy views 'what implements this domain'